WHAT TO PACK FOR THE BURN

 Cell phones, for the most part, work well; but some don’t.
 Remember to let people know that you will be out of touch.

 If you need help, look for Rangers.
 They will be wearing a bright orange vest that says “RANGER” on it.
 They regularly walk around the land, making sure we’re all okay.
 If you need to find a Ranger, Ranger HQ is with the Medic team over by the Starving Artists Kitchen.
 Medical team has the same orange vests, but they say “MEDIC” on them.

 Check your camp area for poison ivy.
 No really, it’s a thing here.
 Do not walk barefoot throughout the land!

 You can never have enough tarps for this event.
 You can use them to protect from downpours or to provide shade.
 They can also keep your firewood dry.

 Ice and Firewood are sold onsite.
-You can get those items up at the Farm House during open hours.
-Wood might also be available in camp – that’s TBD.
-Plan on bringing money to pay for bundles.
-Please do not bring in wood from elsewhere or another state – it’s illegal!
+You can get those items up at the Farm House during open hours or in-camp.
+Please do not bring in wood from elsewhere or another state – because of Emerald Ash Borer in PA -it’s illegal!
 Fire rings are mandatory and FREE!
 They are usually located near Coffee Dragons.